Reviews, Travel Tips

 The amazing Wise Debit Card – yes, it is that green in real life

-For a while, I used Wise for its fair foreign exchange rate, so that I can receive any currency and convert it to Singapore Dollars without paying the unfair rate that banks usually give us.
+For a while, I used Wise for its fair foreign exchange rate, so that I could receive any currency and convert it to Singapore Dollars without paying the crazy rate that banks usually give us.

-When Wise released its debit card to the Singapore market in 2019, I was among the first batch to sign up for it.
-However, thanks to the pandemic which locked all of us in Singapore for two years, it wasn’t until my recent visit to the US that I was able to use the Wise Debit Card for its intended purpose.
-And it was then that I realized the true potential of it – the card truly allowed me to spend like I was a local!
-What a game changer in travel.
+When Wise released its debit card to the Singapore market in 2019, I was among the first batch to sign up for the card.
+However, thanks to the pandemic which locked all of us in Singapore for two years, I wasn’t able to utilize my card.
+It wasn’t until my recent visit to the US that I was able to use the Wise Debit Card for its intended purpose.
+And it was then that I truly realized the true potential of it – the card really allowed me to spend like I was a local!
+What a game-changer in travel.

 What is Wise?

 For example, I live in Singapore and my home currency is Singapore Dollars.
-With Wise, I am able to create a multi-currency account that let me receive transfers in US Dollars, British Pounds, Euro, and Japanese Yen – just to name a few – with practically no fees.
+With Wise, I can create a multi-currency account that lets me receive transfers in US Dollars, British Pounds, Euro, and Japanese Yen – just to name a few – and with practically no fees.
 Then, I am able to convert those currencies to Singapore Dollars at a very fair mid-market rate, also with minimal fees.

 It saves me money and that makes me a very very happy camper.